 You can get steroids in a shot or with a tiny implant in your eye.
 The implant releases small doses of medicine slowly, so you won't need a series of shots.
 Your doctor places it in your eye with a special device.
-And it dissolves over time, so you don't need to have the implant taken out.
+The implant dissolves over time, so you don't need to have it taken out.

 Steroids usually don't work as well as anti-VEGF shots, and they can cause other eye problems like cataracts and glaucoma.
 So they won't be the first treatment your doctor tries.

 Doctors sometimes use eyedrops to stop DME from happening before or after you have eye surgery.
 These medicines are called nonsteroidal anti-inflammatory drugs (NSAIDs) because they fight inflammation, like steroids, but don't have the same side effects.

 If you need something to help prevent or ease swelling but can't take steroids (or don't want to), your doctor may prescribe NSAIDs instead.

 Photo Credit: Georgiy Datsenko / Getty Images

 National Eye Institute: "Facts About Macular Edema," "Facts About Diabetic Eye Disease."

 Diabetes Care: "Diabetic Retinopathy: A Position Statement by the American Diabetes Association."